merylcarey/acmcelwee.github.io/contact.md

 permalink: /contact/
 ---

-Please contact me to set up your first **FREE** consult and workout!
+Please contact me to set up your consultation and first workout!
 Give it a go to see if I am the right fit for you.

 <form accept-charset="UTF-8" action="https://formkeep.com/f/db39ef75fa2d" method="POST" class="contact-form">